philc/book-notes/business/paul graham essays.md

   * Watch them work, watch them use your early software.
 * What founders want from software is the kind of product that typically becomes open-source, unfortunately.
-  * "You can use this as a way to generate ideas for startups: what od people who are not like you want from technology?"
+  * "You can use this as a way to generate ideas for startups: what do people who are not like you want from technology?"
 * "If you want ideas for startups, one of the most valuable things you could do is find a middle-sized non-technology company and spend a couple weeks just watching what they do with